Bible Reading: Mark 2:23-28

 The Sabbath was made to benefit people, and not people to benefit the Sabbath.
 Mark 2:27

-PETER, ANDREW, JOHN, and the other disciples were still chewing on some of the raw grain they had picked when they saw the red lights and heard the sirens.
+Peter, Andrew, John, and the other disciples were still gnawing on the raw grain they had picked when they saw the red lights and heard the sirens.
 It was the Sabbath police.
-The Pharisees were on them like a SWAT team on a terrorist bust.
-“You picked grain on the Sabbath, and that’s a religious felony,” they might have said, flashing their badges of religious knowledge.
-“You’re in big trouble now.
+The Pharisees were on those disciples like a highway patrol officer after a speeding sports car.
+“You picked grain on the Sabbath, and that breaks a big-time religious rule,” they might have said, flashing their badges of religious knowledge.
+“You’re in deep trouble now.
 You have the right to remain silent.
-Should you forfeit that right, anything you say can and will be used against you …”
+Should you forfeit that right, anything you say can and will be used against you. . . .”

-Well, maybe it didn’t happen quite that way.
-But in Mark 2, Jesus and his disciples were accused of breaking highly esteemed rules regarding the Sabbath.
-Over the centuries, the Jews had established an elaborate network of regulations concerning what a Jew could and couldn’t do on the seventh day of the week.
-The legalistic leaders had their noses so glued in their religious rule books that they had missed the purpose of the Sabbath commands.
-God simply wanted his people to take a day off each week for worship and rest (see Exodus 20:8-10).
-But the rule-centered Jews had made the Sabbath a day of no-no’s rather than a day of rest.
+Well, maybe it didn’t go down quite that way.
+But in Mark 2, Jesus and his disciples were accused of breaking some big rules.
+Over the centuries, the Jews had come up with a long list of rules about what a Jew could and couldn’t do on the seventh day of the week.
+The leaders had their noses so glued into their religious rule books that they had missed the whole goal of God’s command about the Sabbath.
+God just wanted his people to take a day off each week for worship and relaxation (see Exodus 20:8-10).
+But the rules-centered leaders had made the Sabbath a day of no-no’s rather than a day of rest.

-People were more important to Jesus than man-made rules for religious behavior.
+To Jesus, people were more important than human-made rules about religious behavior.
 “The Sabbath is a day to enjoy, not a rule to keep,” he seemed to say in Mark 2:27.
-For his hungry disciples, the Sabbath meant picking handfuls of grain to eat, even though it was unlawful to “harvest” grain on the seventh day.
+For his hungry disciples out on a stroll, the Sabbath meant picking handfuls of grain to eat, even though it was unlawful to “harvest” grain on the seventh day.

-Some of the most vile people in Palestine came to Jesus and were transformed because he was open, loving, and accepting toward them.
-That’s the result of people centered living.
-Can you argue with that kind of success?
+Some of the most evil people in Bible times came to Jesus and were transformed because he was open, loving, and accepting.
+That’s the result of people-centered living.
+Wouldn’t you like to be part of that kind of success?